Theater & Performance Studies | Major & Minor

 Confirming the Minor

 Students can confirm their intention to minor in Theater and Performance Studies after enrolling in one course in the Department of Theater, Dance, and Performance Studies.
+Contact the Undergraduate Academic Advisor to confirm your intention.

 - All courses in the minor must be taken for a letter-grade.